 - a.
 Class A biosolids may be sold or given away to the public for lawn and garden use or land application. - b.
 Class B biosolids may be land applied for agriculture use or at reclamation sites at agronomic rates. - c.
-Biosolids may be disposed of in a landfill.
+Biosolids may be disposed of in a landfill or transferred to another facility for treatment and/or disposal.